Saltford Environment Group

 Carefully designed and implemented, the station would be a positive asset for our village.
 Speaking before the event, Chris Warren, the station campaign leader said: "I am delighted that the consultation event is taking place.
 This is one more step forward towards the re-opening of the station.
 It would be crazy for half-hourly Metro West services to pass through Saltford without stopping".

-Once the results of the questionnaires have been collated and analysed by B&NES, a report will be produced to show the outcome of the consultation and the consultant's report.
+After an analysis of the questionnaires by B&NES, a report will be produced to show the outcome of the consultation and the consultant's report.
 The conclusions of the report will be considered by the Cabinet in due course in order that a decision can be taken whether to fund further work on the business case for the station.

 SEG's information sheet making the case for re-opening Saltford station and answering key questions/concerns can be downloaded here (word doc, opens in new window):